Bergen Catholic High School: Soccer

 The school started their soccer team when the school was first founded in 1965.
 The team won the Non-Public A state championship in 1987 (defeating Notre Dame High School in the tournament final) and 1999 (vs. Christian Brothers Academy).
 The Crusaders have won their state section five times.
 (1976, 1985, 1987, 1988, 1999).
 Bergen Catholic were also named the Bergen County champions three times (1986, 1999, 2019) and the reigning county champions in their win over Ridgewood High School on October 27.

 The soccer program has produced more than 20 college Division I players and in specifically the 2003 MLS Superdraft first overall player Alecko Eskandarian.
 He posted 156 career goals for the Crusaders and 66 goals his senior year where the team won their county, state section, and state tournaments.

 Spring track

-The track team won the Non-Public Group a spring track state championship in 1963, 1964, 1977.
+The track team won the Non-Public Group A spring / outdoor track state championship in 1963, 1964 and 1977.

 Baseball

-The baseball team won the Non-Public Group A state championship in 1968, defeating Roselle Catholic High School in the tournament final.
+The baseball team won the Non-Public Group A state championship in 1968, defeating Holy Spirit High School in the tournament final.